swagger-api/swagger.io-docs/docs/spec-explained/file-upload.md

           required: false
 ```

 However, uploading an arbitrary number of files (an array of files) is not supported.
 There is an open feature request at [https://github.com/OAI/OpenAPI-Specification/issues/254](https://github.com/OAI/OpenAPI-Specification/issues/254).
-For now you can use a binary string array as a workaround for uploading an arbitrary number of files:
+For now, you can use a binary string array as a workaround for uploading an arbitrary number of files:

 ```
 type: array